 If you encountered this error and have no idea what it is; The 0xc10100be video error generally occurs when your device, irrespective of your operating system, can't play your video file.

-There are a number of things that could cause this error –and a few things can be done to handle this video error.
+Several things could cause this error –and a few things can be done to handle this video error.
 From this article, you will learn how to fix this problem and get your video file(s) working once again.
 More persons than few have reported this particular error on forums and communities, so the good thing is –you are not alone.

 This post covers the common causes of this 0xc10100be video error and how to fix it.